#What is a digital chip card with a built-in QR code?

 is considered indivisible for the purposes of its implementation.

-In addition to metadata, text messages and files, security tags consisting of a hash code, IP address, digital signature, public key and timestamp are also built into the card and guarantee the fidelity and security of the way data is collected and transmitted.
+In addition to metadata, text messages and files, security tokens consisting of a hash code, IP address, digital signature, public key and timestamp are also built into the card and guarantee the fidelity and security of the way data is collected and transmitted.

 #100% easy to use